vaslabs/balcony/README.md

 # Balcony

-Balcony is an all in one CLI tool for CI/CD integration tightly coupled with the codebase.
+Balcony aims to be an all in one CLI tool for CI/CD integration tightly coupled with the codebase.

 ## Goals